torkelicious/obliberry/README.md

 across a thread pool, one interpreter per worker, but they cannot mutate the ECS directly: writes are routed through command buffers that the main thread flushes, which keeps parallel scripts safe without locking every component access.

+Project assets are registered once in the project-root `assets.json` catalog.
+Scenes and prefabs store resource IDs instead of duplicating complete definitions.
+When a scene loads, Obliberry scans its asset references, resolves dependencies such as material textures and animation sheets, and loads only the required subset.
+Scene-owned asset scopes release resources that are no longer needed when switching scenes.

 Hex maps use an odd-r offset layout with pointy-top hexes, a compact binary format (`.obmap`), and A* pathfinding over the grid.
-Projects are packaged into a single `.obpak` file: a header, a table of contents, a string table, and an LZ4-compressed blob.
-Scripts are pre-parsed at pack time and stored as serialized ASTs, so a packaged game skips parsing on startup, and media files are stored uncompressed by design since compressing textures and audio rarely pays off.
+Exported project data is packaged into a single `.obpak` file containing a header, a table of contents, a string table, and an LZ4-compressed blob.
+Scripts are pre-parsed at pack time and stored as serialized ASTs, so a packaged game skips parsing on startup.
+Media files are stored uncompressed by design because compressing textures and audio rarely pays off.

 ## Credits and thanks